ja-guzzle/docs/docs/How to guides/Ingest data/Working with Delimited Files.md

 ![image alt text](/img/docs/how-to-guides/ingest_data/delimited4.png)

-< For target side :
+In target :
-	Properties on target side is same as mentioned for source but two more properties are added which is
+	Properties on target is same as mentioned for source but two more properties are added which is
-		1. Generate Single file -> this option is selected when you want to generate single file in target path.
+		1. Generate Single file : this option is selected when you want to generate single file in target path.
-		2. Preserve Hierarchy  -> this option is selected when you have to maintain same hierarchy as source file has. >
+		2. Preserve Hierarchy  : this option is selected when you have to maintain same hierarchy as source file has.